 Schench, Mary Jane.
 Read, Write, Revise: A Guide to Academic Writing.
 New York: St Martin's Press, 1988.

 Get a dictionary that suits your vocabulary so that you can build on it.
-Main publishers in Great Britain and the United States include Longman, Collins, Oxford, Cambridge and Merriam-Webster.
+Main publishers in Great Britain and the United States include Collins, Oxford, Merriam-Webster, Longman, and Cambridge.
 All are online.
+There are thesauruses (of synonyms) too.

 USER'S GUIDE: [Link]|